 Petition for habeas corpus

-In California, a criminal defendant can Padilla Also bring a motion after s / he Has Been Sentenced ... in the form of a writ of habeas corpus (sometimes called a "habeas petition").
-25 A writ of habeas corpus in California challenges the legality of the state keeping the defendant in custody.
-26
+In California, a criminal defendant can also bring a Padilla motion after s/he has been sentenced--in the form of a writ of habeas corpus (sometimes called a "habeas petition").25 A writ of habeas corpus in California challenges the legality of the state keeping the defendant in custody.26

-You can argue in a habeas petition That You Should not be imprisoned, Because you were only Convicted Because You pled guilty as a result of incompetent advice from your lawyer.
-The California courts offer a standardized form for filing a petition for writ of habeas corpus .
+You can argue in a habeas petition Padilla motion that you were only convicted because you pled guilty as a result of incompetent advice from your lawyer.
+The California courts offer a standardized form for filing a petition for writ of habeas corpus.

-The major limitation of the writ of habeas corpus as a Means of bringing a motion Padilla Is That it can only be filed while you are in custody of the state-so you must be Either in prison or on probation at the time of filing.
-27 If you find out that you 'May be Deported only after You have served your sentence, you will not be Able to Take This route.
-28
+The major limitation of the writ of habeas corpus as a means of bringing a Padilla motion is that it can only be filed while you are in custody of the state.
+So you must be either in prison or on probation at the time of filing.27 If you find out that you may be deported only after you have served your sentence, you will not be able to file a Padilla motion as a habeas petition.28

-Example : Let's return to our example from above May.
-May's friend Imagine That does not tell her about the immigration Consequences of her conviction until after the 60-day deadline for filing an appeal.
+Example : Let's return to our example from above of May.
+Let's say May's friend does not tell her about the immigration consequences of her conviction until after the 60-day deadline for filing an appeal.

-But she is still serving her prison sentence.
-THEREFORE, she is reliable to hire an appellate lawyer and file a motion Padilla through a writ of habeas corpus.
+But May is still serving her prison sentence.
+Therefore, she is reliable to hire an appellate lawyer and file a Padilla motion through a writ of habeas corpus.

-Because of the tight deadlines for motions to withdraw pleas and direct Appeals - and the custody requirement of habeas corpus petitions - some unlucky WHO defendants plead guilty based on bad advice attorney will have no way of "taking back" their plea.
+Because of the tight deadlines for motions to withdraw pleas and direct appeals - and the custody requirement of habeas corpus petitions - some unlucky defendants who pled guilty based on bad attorney advice will have no way of "taking back" their plea through a Padilla motion.

-Regardless of how the motion is Brought-as a motion to withdraw a plea, a writ of habeas corpus, or to direct appeal-a successful motion Padilla needs to show three things:
+Regardless of how the motion is brought--as a motion to withdraw a plea, a direct appeal, or a writ of habeas corpus--a successful Padilla motion needs to show three things:

-- That the defendant's conviction end Became after the Padilla case was decided ... so after March of 2010,
+- The defendant's conviction became final after the Padilla case was decided--so after March of 2010,

-- That the defendant received "constitutionally Insufficient" advice from her / his lawyer before pleading guilty, and
+- The defendant received "constitutionally Insufficient" advice from his/her lawyer before pleading guilty, and

-The Latter two items on This list are Things That must be shown in any motion based on "ineffective assistance of counsel."
-32 What makes Padilla motion special Is That the second prong-the lawyer's advice Being constitutionally Insufficient-is based on the lawyer's Their failure to advise client about the immigration Consequences of a guilty plea.
+The latter two items on this list must be shown in any motion based on "ineffective assistance of counsel."32 What makes a Padilla motion special is that the second prong--the lawyer's advice being constitutionally Insufficient--is based on the lawyer's failure to advise the client about the immigration consequences of a guilty plea.

 Conviction final after March 2010 (Chaidez v.
 United States )

-This does not mean that you 'need to Have whos pled guilty after March of 2010.
-A conviction end Becomes When all of a defendant's Directly appealing options for his / her conviction Have Been exhausted or expired.
+This does not mean that you need to have pled guilty after March of 2010.
+A conviction becomes final when all of a defendant's options for directly appealing his/her conviction have expired or been exhausted.

-So all the deadlines for filing an appeal need To have passed.
-Or, if you did your guilty plea appeal, the appeal needs to Have Been DECIDED by a court.
+So all the deadlines for filing an appeal need to have passed.
+Or, if you appeal your guilty plea, the appeal needs to have been decided by a court.

-If any of These things occurred after March of 2010, Then You May file a motion Padilla.
+If any of these things occurred after March of 2010, then you may file a Padilla motion.

-This limitation leaves a lot of people out in the cold ... even though Insufficient They received the same advice from lawyers as the ones Their Convicted after March 2010!
-Unfortunately, Because this is a rule put in place by the Supreme Court of the United States , there is likely no way around it.
+This limitation leaves a lot of people out in the cold--even though they received the same insufficient advice from lawyers!
+Unfortunately, because this is a rule put in place by the Supreme Court of the United States in its interpretation of Padilla v.
+Kentucky, there is likely no way around it.

 Constitutionally insufficient advice

-In deciding Padilla's case, the Supreme Court spelled out what a criminal defense lawyer is required to do for a non-citizen client Accused of a crime That May Have Consequences immigration:
+In deciding Padilla's case, the Supreme Court spelled out what a criminal defense lawyer is required to do for a non-citizen client accused of a crime that may have immigration consequences:

-- If the law is not easy to Understand or is not clear about the immigration Consequences of a conviction, the lawyer just needs to advise Their client That there May be at risk of deportation or other immigration problems.
-34
+- If the law is not easy to understand or is not clear about the immigration consequences of a conviction, the lawyer just needs to advise their client that they may be at risk of deportation or other immigration problems.34

-- But if the law is "truly clear" that deportation will result if the defendant pleads guilty-as it was in Padilla's case-the lawyer is absolutely required to tell esta Their client.
-35
+- But if the law is "truly clear" that deportation will result if the defendant pleads guilty--as it was in Padilla's case--the lawyer is absolutely required to tell their client this.35

-If the lawyer fails to Provide esta advice, then a, According to Padilla v.
-Kentucky , Their advice was constitutionally Insufficient.
+If the lawyer fails to do all of this, then, according to Padilla v.
+Kentucky, their advice was constitutionally Insufficient.